asquarefish/dungeon-escape/README.md

 # Dungeon Escape

 A 2d pixel art action RPG set in a dungeon that gets progressively more castle-like as you progress.
-The object is to escape the monster-ridden rooms with as much loot and as many spells & scripts as you can find.
+The object is to escape the monster-ridden rooms with as much loot and as many spells as you can find.

 This repository contains source code of the following programs: